laminarize/Custom-YoloV7-Deepstream/README.md

 Install CVAT by navigating to https://cvat.org.
 I installed it as a containerized locally hosted server application and used it at localhost:8080.
 By default YOLOv7 is expecting your data to be labeled using rectangles and exported in yolo 1.1 format.
 More on the training/test data later.
 Be sure to label all objects of interest across the image - even when the object is obstructed and/or at edge of image.

 ## Train YoloV7 model
+Copy provided loss.py file in ~/yolov7/utils.
+This file encorporates some bug fixes in handling the numpy indices.

 From here you will want to create and activate a python virtual environment to avoid contaminating your OS's python installation in the event of package installation errors and dependency incompatability.

 # apt install required packages within python virtual env